52North/smartSensorEditor/README.md

 git clone https://github.com/52North/smartSensorEditor.git
 ```

-Build api and webapp modules:
+To build api and webapp modules, go to the project directory (by default ``smartSensorEditor``) and invoke the Maven build command:

 ```
+cd smartSensorEditor
 mvn clean install
 ```